kimsanboev08/Naruto-Quiz-Dash/README.md

 - The Application is build using **Flutter**, a.k.a. **Dart**.

 ## View
-If you have an android device, you can easily download the app from **Google Play Market**.
+If you have an android device, you can easily download the app from **Google Play Store**.
 Or you can use Android Studio to build and run the application from you local machine.
 - ***Download***
     - Soon...
 - ***Android Studio***